The Bank of Japan (BoJ) has now dispersed climate loans totalling nearly $26bn, governor Haruhiko Kuroda said today.

 However Sayuri Shirai, a former BoJ board member, recently wrote on Green Central Banking that the bank’s efforts are undermined by the lack of a robust review and reporting framework for green finance instruments.
 She warned that in the absence of a green taxonomy, it is unclear how activities financed under the CRFO will contribute towards Japan’s legally-binding carbon neutrality target.

 Kuroda has justified taking action on climate by arguing that doing so falls within the BoJ’s price stability and financial stability mandates.
-This progressive interpretation of the interaction between climate change and the BoJ’s core responsibilities is unusual among G20 central banks.
+This view that the BoJ’s core objectives entail a responsibility to explicitly support the net-zero transition is still relatively unusual among G20 central banks.

 “From a central bank standpoint, with its mandate of achieving price stability and ensuring the stability of the financial system, supporting the private sector’s efforts on climate change will help stabilise the macroeconomy in the long run,” he said when announcing the scheme.